Transition to Retirement Age: When Does It Start?

 Transition to Retirement Age Limit

-The transition to retirement age limit begins at age 55 and progresses up to age 60 for when a transition to retirement pension can commence.
+The transition to retirement age limit begins at age 60 based on when a transition to retirement pension can commence.
 Then, once you attain age 65, you have met a full superannuation condition of release, meaning your transition to retirement (TTR) pension can convert to an ordinary account-based pension, which has a number of benefits over a TTR pension.

 Learn more about account-based pensions

-Our financial planning firm, Toro Wealth, specialises solely in helping 50 to 70 year-olds optimise their financial position in the lead up to retirement.
+Our financial planning firm, Toro Wealth, specialises solely in helping Australians aged 55 and over optimise their financial position in the lead up to retirement.
 If you’re interested in learning more about our service and cost, click here.

 Frequently Asked Questions